obiwanjacobi/Adventure-Builder/readme.md

 ---

+## Docker Desktop

+For development Docker Desktop is required.
+It runs the Azure CosmosDB emulator and the Azure Storage emulator (Azurite).
+It also runs a container for Keycloak (identity).

+---

 ## Azure Storage Explorer

 To connect Azure Storage Explorer (Desktop App) to the Storage Account running in the container do the following: